 Maybe there are things you have in common that you don’t even realize.
 For example, did you know your coworker Mary is from the same hometown as your Uncle John?
 Maybe they’ve even been to the same restaurants or attended the same high school.

 If we’re willing to dig deep enough, we’ll find more in common than we can imagine.

 It might even be something more personal – like you both love country music and happened to be at the same Garth Brooks concert last year.

 Providing thoughtful, insightful comments may help loved ones figure something out.

 Active listening requires you to respond with meaningful feedback along the way.

-“What I hear you say is …” is a thoughtful response to many situations because you’re reaffirming that you’ve heard your friend’s story correctly.
+“What I hear you say is …” is a thoughtful response to many situations because you reaffirm that you’ve heard your friend’s story correctly.
 But, unfortunately, so many times, we miss a detail, and the story gets lost in translation.

 Another great response is, “Based on what you just said, is it safe to assume that ….”
 In this case, you’re repeating back what your friend has said while requesting even more clarification.

-However, it’s important to refrain from suggesting solutions.
+However, it’s essential to refrain from suggesting solutions.
 Your loved one is more than capable of coming up with the answers they seek.

-You’re there as a loving, safe place for them to work it all out.
-The person you’re listening to wants to feel validated and understood.
+You’re there as a loving, safe place for them to work it all out, and your insightful comments may help resolve whatever issue is at hand.